Why Austerlitz Acquisition Corporation I (AUS)’s Most Recent Report Reveals Some Hints About Its Future

 AUS’s Market Performance

-AUS stocks went down by -0.10% for the week, with a monthly drop of -0.31% and a quarterly performance of -0.20%, while its annual performance rate touched -1.71%.
-The volatility ratio for the week stands at 0.19% while the volatility levels for the past 30 days are set at 0.27% for Austerlitz Acquisition Corporation I. The simple moving average for the period of the last 20 days is -0.30% for AUS stocks with a simple moving average of -0.66% for the last 200 days.
+AUS stocks went up by 0.51% for the week, with a monthly jump of 0.31% and a quarterly performance of -0.10%, while its annual performance rate touched -1.01%.
+The volatility ratio for the week stands at 0.29% while the volatility levels for the past 30 days are set at 0.29% for Austerlitz Acquisition Corporation I. The simple moving average for the period of the last 20 days is 0.32% for AUS stocks with a simple moving average of -0.05% for the last 200 days.

-Volatility was left at 0.27%, however, over the last 30 days, the volatility rate increased by 0.19%, as shares sank -0.20% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.81% lower at present.
+Volatility was left at 0.29%, however, over the last 30 days, the volatility rate increased by 0.29%, as shares surge +0.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.30% lower at present.

-During the last 5 trading sessions, AUS remain unchanged, which changed the moving average for the period of 200-days by -1.91% in comparison to the 20-day moving average, which settled at $9.78.
-In addition, Austerlitz Acquisition Corporation I saw 0.41% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AUS rose by +0.51%, which changed the moving average for the period of 200-days by -1.41% in comparison to the 20-day moving average, which settled at $9.78.
+In addition, Austerlitz Acquisition Corporation I saw 1.03% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AUS